mpilhlt/reference-extraction/docs/content/workshop-2023/cfp.md

 ## Problem Outline

 With masses of historical and contemporary digitized texts becoming available, the task of computationally extracting scholarly references comes to the focus of many research disciplines.
 The core challenge for reference data extraction is to identify and extract messy and fragmentary bibliographic information encoded in a multitude of ways from a lot of noise.
 While there are well-established reference extraction tools, most of them have been developed for and evaluated on a particular genre of literature only: English-language texts that have their bibliographies at the end as a list of references, following a somewhat consistent citation style.
 These tools may thus work well enough for some typical use cases.
-However, they are hardly fit for extracting literature references from texts that organise their references differently, as are common in humanities, law, and parts of the social sciences:^[See for the state of the art [Cioffi/Peroni 2022](https://arxiv.org/abs/2205.14677), who cover some humanities samples.]
+However, they are hardly fit for extracting literature references from texts that organise their references differently, as are common in humanities, law, and parts of the social sciences:[^1]

+[^1]: See for the state of the art [Cioffi/Peroni 2022](https://arxiv.org/abs/2205.14677), who cover some humanities samples.

 - **Citation Style:** Complete reference information is often using referencing terms like "ibid.", "op.cit." or other forms of abbreviations, and in general is rarely fully consistent.
 Historical documents are frequently referring to their sources with just an abbreviation of the author's name, sometimes an incipit of the passage, or other canonical ways of referencing "classic works".
 - **Dispersed References:** References are found in footnotes as well as in the main text.
 In many cases, references are stretched over one or several sentences with the author name and the title of the referenced work being interspersed with comment or criticism.
 Sometimes several references are listed sequentially without a standard separation of one reference from the next one.